RinaYuWorkStation/SoundNote/README.md

 # SoundNote
-an iOS App that does audio-text transcription in English and Chinese utilizes API created by a Chinese tech company so more emphasis on Mandarin
+an iOS App that does audio-text transcription in English and Chinese, utilizes API created by a Chinese tech company so more emphasis on Mandarin, this app can be helpful in reducing typing, and speech practice, etc

 App LOGO
 ![Alt text](121511743585_.pic.jpg?raw=true "logo")